uc-cdis/fence/README.md

 See the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html) for more details.
 Additionally, see the [OAuth2 specification](https://tools.ietf.org/html/rfc6749).

+## Role-Based Access Control

+Currently fence works with another Gen3 service named [arborist](https://github.com/uc-cdis/arborist) to implement role-based access control for commons users.
+The YAML file of access control information (see [#create-user-access-file]()) contains a section `rbac` which are data sent to arborist in order to set up the access control model.

 ## Accessing Data

 Fence has multiple options that provide a mechanism to access data.
 The access